 In this section we provide detailed information about the different types of jobs in Grand Cayman.
 We list the contact details for recruitment companies operating in the Cayman Islands and also give details of other companies that are often looking to recruit, including email contacts for human resources managers.

 Due to the proliferation of choice for qualified accountants, it may be wise to consider registering with a Cayman Islands-based recruitment agency that has an in-depth understanding of the local market place.
 They will be able to advise you on the prospects and appropriate salary for someone with your experience and qualifications.
-Many of the largest financial services employers on the Island find most of their professional staff through recruitment agencies.
+Many of the largest financial services employers on the Island find their professional staff through recruitment agencies.
 However, if you are interested in working for one particular employer, it would be more advisable to approach them directly, first expressing your interest, before registering with an agency.

-Lawyers should note that if they will be seeking to practice Cayman Islands Law they must generally have at least three years post-qualification experience in a British Commonwealth jurisdiction as well as previous financial services experience, preferably in mutual/hedge funds, insurance, insolvency, structured finance or commercial litigation.
-Again, contacting a reputable agency is a good way to assess the prospects and find out about current vacancies.
+Lawyers should note that if they will be seeking to practice Cayman Islands Law they must generally have at least three years post-qualification experience in a British Commonwealth jurisdiction, as well as previous financial services experience, preferably in mutual/hedge funds, insurance, insolvency, structured finance or commercial litigation.
+Visit our Law Firms page for a complete list of law firms in the Cayman Islands.

 If you have a bachelor’s degree and a few years of office experience, you may want to consider office temping.
 This is a good way to make friends and contacts when you first arrive, which can prove to be invaluable in the search for good, permanent employment.
 Because you will be tied to the temping agency for the duration of your contract and work permit, you should do as much research as possible on prospective employers before signing up.
 A good agency will be able to provide references from current and past staff-members, together with contact details, which will allow you to confirm their authenticity yourself.
 For other specific industries the situation is as follows:

-- Construction: Management positions are usually hired from overseas simply because there are not enough qualified Caymanians to fill these posts.
-We recommend that you find a list of local construction companies in the Yellow Pages (www.caymanyp.com) and contact them directly.
-When a position becomes available, these companies tend to go through the resumes on file to see if someone is qualified for the position, so sending your information is a good way to ensure that you're considered.
-Please note that the construction industry has slowed significantly since the recession, and, although there are a few private homes being built on Island, it is commonly acknowledged that the industry has been quiet recently.
+Construction: Management positions are usually hired from overseas simply because there are not enough qualified Caymanians to fill these posts.
+We recommend that you find a list of local construction companies from our General Contractors page and contact them directly.
+When a position becomes available, these companies tend to go through the resumes on file to see if someone is qualified for the position.
+The construction industry has been experiencing a small boom in 2014 due to numerous residential properties and a few commercial buildings being built

-- Grocery: The local grocery stores are often looking for staff, and they welcome direct contact.
-Foster's Food Fair has several locations, and you can reach the right contact either through mail or email: PO Box 10400, Grand Cayman KY1-1004, HR department email: firstname.lastname@example.org.
-For Kirk Supermarket, you can either send inquiries via mail at PO Box 10132, Grand Cayman KY1-1002 or through the HR department email: HR@ksl.ky.
-For those seeking employment at Hurley's, you can view job vacancies on their website or send an email to email@example.com.
+Grocery: The local grocery stores are often looking for staff and they welcome direct contact.
+Foster’s Food Fair has several locations and you can reach the right contact either through mail (PO Box 10400, Grand Cayman KY1-1004) or HR department email: email@example.com.
+For Kirk Market, you can either send inquiries via mail (PO Box 10132, Grand Cayman KY1-1002) or through the HR department email: HR@ksl.ky.
+For those seeking employment at Hurley’s, you can view job vacancies on their website www.hurleys.ky/jobs or email: firstname.lastname@example.org.

-- Hospitality Industry: Hotels and restaurants usually hire in September and October to fill positions in time for high season, which starts in December.
+Hospitality Industry: Hotels and restaurants usually hire in September and October to fill positions in time for high season, which starts in December.
 Visit the Good Taste website at www.caymangoodtaste.com to contact the restaurants of your choice.
-It is most recommend that you mail your resumè directly to specific restaurants (you can also find a list in the Yellow Pages), and those that are interested will call to interview you over the phone.
+It is recommended that you mail your resumé directly to specific restaurants and those that are interested will call to interview you over the phone.
 Frequently available positions include guest service agents, food and beverage servers and bartenders.
 Seasonal permits for six or eight months are easily obtainable for employers

-- Teaching Positions: Teaching jobs in the Government schools are advertised on the Ministry of Education's website (www.education.gov.ky), as well as in the Caymanian Compass newspaper, between December and February every year.
-When you apply for a job, a cover letter, an official application and a resumè should be submitted.
-Any information or inquiries should be addressed to the Recruitment Manager of the Ministry of Education, Training & Employment, and everything you need can be found on the Ministry of Education's website.
+Teaching Positions: Teaching jobs in the Government schools are advertised on the Ministry of Education’s website (www.education.gov.ky), as well as in the Caymanian Compass newspaper, between December and February every year.
+When you apply for a job, a cover letter, an official application and a resumé should be submitted.
+Any information or enquiries should be addressed to the Recruitment Manager of the Ministry of Education, Training & Employment and everything you need can be found on the Ministry of Education’s website.
 You can also email: email@example.com with questions or applications and the HR services team will usually respond to your enquiry within two weeks.
-This department is also responsible for the recruitment of all jobs within the Ministry of Education, so positions other than teaching are available every year
+This department is also responsible for the recruitment of all jobs within the Ministry of Education, so positions other than teaching are available every year.

-- Medical Field: The local hospitals, Health Services Authority (HSA) and the Chrissie Tomlinson Memorial Hospital (CTMH) are always looking for nurses and doctors.
+Medical Field: The local hospitals, Health Services Authority (HSA) and the Chrissie Tomlinson Memorial Hospital (CTMH) are always looking for nurses and doctors.
 However, at the present time, there are no openings for General Practitioners.
 Presently, doctors with specialist training are preferred.
-For the HSA you can apply directly by emailing your resume and cover letter to email@example.com or mailing it to PO Box 915, Grand Cayman KY1-1103 Attn: Human Resources Department.
+For the HSA you can apply directly by emailing your resume and cover letter to firstname.lastname@example.org or mailing them at PO Box 915, Grand Cayman KY1-1103 to the attention of the Human Resources Department.
 The HSA also have a website (www.hsa.ky) where they post jobs.
-The CTMH is also happy to receive resumès directly.
-You can email Judy Ebanks at: firstname.lastname@example.org or mail your resumè to PO Box 273, Grand Cayman KY1-1104.
-There are some restrictions: only those who are fully registered and have a current practicing licence from Australia, Canada, Jamaica, New Zealand, South Africa, United Kingdom and the USA can practice in Cayman.
-Also, those with a qualification from the University of the West Indies
+The CTMH is also happy to receive resumés directly.
+You can email Colleen Williams at: email@example.com or mail your resumé to PO Box 273, Grand Cayman KY1-1104.
+There are some restrictions: only those who are fully registered and have a current practicing licence from Australia, Canada, Jamaica, New Zealand, South Africa, United Kingdom and the USA or those with a qualification from the University of the West Indies can practice in Cayman.

-- Luxury Retail: The major recruiters in the retail field are Island Companies and Kirk Freeport.
-Both would be happy for you to contact them directly; you can reach Island Companies at firstname.lastname@example.org and Kirk Freeport via email@example.com.
-The latter have an official online application form, which you can see on the Kirk Freeport website: www.kirkfreeport.net.
+Luxury Retail: The major recruiters in the retail field are Island Companies and Kirk Freeport.
+Both would be happy for you to contact them directly; you can email Island Companies at email@example.com and Kirk Freeport via firstname.lastname@example.org.
+The latter has official online application form on their website, www.kirkfreeport.net/employment.php.

-- Telecommunications: Staff are most often hired locally and promoted from within.
+Telecommunications: Staff are most often hired locally and promoted from within the particular business.
 Some jobs do occasionally become available, and, in these cases, recruitment is done through employment agencies.
-See the Settling In chapter for a list of the telecommunications companies in Cayman.
+See the Telecommunications and Internet page for a list of the telecommunication companies in Cayman.

-- Caribbean Utilities: (the local electricity company) hires mostly locally.
+Caribbean Utilities: (the local electricity company) hires most of its staff locally.
 Of its 187 employees, 93% are Caymanians.
 They are very pro-Caymanian and will always look to promote from within.
 They are an excellent example of a company very committed to investing in and developing their employees.
 If any jobs do become available, it is usually in the very technical field.
-If you have the appropriate technical skills, you may email your resumè to CUC's head of HR, Joy Oremule, on firstname.lastname@example.org.
+If you have the appropriate technical skills, you may email your resumé to CUC’s head of HR, Joy Oremule, on email@example.com or firstname.lastname@example.org.

-- Other: Dart is another corporation that may be seeking motivated employees.
-Dart Enterprises is developing Camana Bay, and to see open positions, visit www.dartenterprises.biz/careers.html or email your resume to email@example.com.
+Other: Dart is another corporation that may be seeking motivated employees.
+Visit www.dartenterprises.biz/careers.html or email your resume to email@example.com.

 150 Shedden Road, George Town